-In 2012, financial results were influenced by uncertain macroeconomic condition, accompanied by limited increase in net interest income of banks and negative influence of increase in costs of credit risk.

-At the same time, active policy of the PKO Bank Polski SA Group contributed to maintain a high return on assets.
+In 2012, financial results of the banks were influenced by uncertain macroeconomic condition, accompanied by increase in net interest income of banks and negative influence of increase in costs of credit risk.
+At the same time, active policy of PKO Bank Polski SA contributed to maintain a high return on assets.